tarunyaa/penngineering-projects/README.md

 *An animatronic hand was made that mimics the gestures of a human hand and communicates with it wirelessly, as part of the ESE 3500 Final Project.*

 This involved three parts.
-1. <span style="color:purple">Sensing</span> involves measuring accurate readings of the motion of the human hand using a glove integrated with flex sensors and the Arduino's ADC.
+1. <span style="color:purple">Sensing</span> i.e. measuring accurate readings of the motion of the human hand using a glove integrated with flex sensors and the Arduino's ADC.
-2. <span style="color:purple">Actuation</span> involves the corresponding movement of a mechanically designed hand using servo motors.
+2. <span style="color:purple">Actuation</span> i.e. the corresponding movement of a mechanically designed hand using servo motors.
-3. <span style="color:purple">Wireless</span> communication involves transmission between the Arduino attached to the glove and the mechanical hand using nrf24L01 modules.
+3. <span style="color:purple">Wireless</span> i.e. involves transmission between the Arduino attached to the glove and the mechanical hand using nrf24L01 modules.
 In all, the project hopes to prove useful in applications where human hands cannot be used in hazardous situations, telecommunications, and physical disability.

 > Skills: C, Microcontrollers, Wireless Communication, Mechanical Design